GitLab (NASDAQ:GTLB) Issues FY 2023 Earnings Guidance

 GitLab (NASDAQ:GTLB – Get Rating) updated its FY 2023 earnings guidance on Tuesday.
 The company provided EPS guidance of -$0.67–$0.64 for the period, compared to the consensus EPS estimate of -$0.89.
 The company issued revenue guidance of $411.00 million-$414.00 million, compared to the consensus revenue estimate of $402.75 million.
 GitLab also updated its Q3 2023 guidance to -$0.16–$0.15 EPS.

-Several research firms have issued reports on GTLB.
-The Goldman Sachs Group raised shares of GitLab from a neutral rating to a buy rating and boosted their price objective for the company from $69.00 to $80.00 in a research report on Monday, June 27th.
-Moffett Nathanson assumed coverage on shares of GitLab in a research report on Thursday, September 22nd.
-They issued a buy rating and a $104.00 price objective for the company.
-JPMorgan Chase & Co. assumed coverage on shares of GitLab in a report on Thursday, September 1st.
-They issued a neutral rating and a $63.00 price target for the company.
-Piper Sandler boosted their price target on shares of GitLab from $60.00 to $67.00 in a report on Wednesday, July 13th.
-Finally, UBS Group boosted their price objective on shares of GitLab to $72.00 in a research note on Tuesday, September 6th.
-One equities research analyst has rated the stock with a hold rating and twelve have assigned a buy rating to the stock.
-According to MarketBeat.com, GitLab presently has an average rating of Moderate Buy and an average price target of $80.46.
+A number of research firms have recently weighed in on GTLB.
+Moffett Nathanson began coverage on shares of GitLab in a research report on Thursday, September 22nd.
+They set a buy rating and a $104.00 target price for the company.
+Piper Sandler increased their target price on shares of GitLab from $60.00 to $67.00 in a research report on Wednesday, July 13th.
+JPMorgan Chase & Co. began coverage on shares of GitLab in a research report on Thursday, September 1st.
+They set a neutral rating and a $63.00 target price for the company.
+UBS Group increased their target price on shares of GitLab to $72.00 in a research report on Tuesday, September 6th.
+Finally, Royal Bank of Canada increased their target price on shares of GitLab from $66.00 to $75.00 and gave the company an outperform rating in a research report on Thursday, August 18th.
+One equities research analyst has rated the stock with a hold rating and twelve have issued a buy rating to the stock.
+According to data from MarketBeat.com, the company presently has a consensus rating of Moderate Buy and a consensus price target of $80.46.

 Insider Activity

-In other news, major shareholder August Capital Management Vii, sold 70,000 shares of the company’s stock in a transaction on Wednesday, July 6th.
-The shares were sold at an average price of $56.57, for a total value of $3,959,900.00.
-Following the sale, the insider now directly owns 72,452 shares of the company’s stock, valued at approximately $4,098,609.64.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-In related news, major shareholder Howard Hartenbaum sold 18,453 shares of the stock in a transaction on Thursday, August 25th.
+In other news, major shareholder August Capital Management Vii, sold 70,000 shares of the firm’s stock in a transaction on Wednesday, July 6th.
+The shares were sold at an average price of $56.57, for a total transaction of $3,959,900.00.
+Following the sale, the insider now owns 72,452 shares in the company, valued at approximately $4,098,609.64.
+The transaction was disclosed in a filing with the SEC, which is accessible through this link.
+In other news, major shareholder Howard Hartenbaum sold 18,453 shares of the firm’s stock in a transaction on Thursday, August 25th.
 The shares were sold at an average price of $64.63, for a total transaction of $1,192,617.39.
-Following the sale, the insider now directly owns 150,000 shares of the company’s stock, valued at $9,694,500.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
-Also, major shareholder August Capital Management Vii, sold 70,000 shares of the stock in a transaction on Wednesday, July 6th.
-The stock was sold at an average price of $56.57, for a total transaction of $3,959,900.00.
-Following the sale, the insider now directly owns 72,452 shares in the company, valued at $4,098,609.64.
+Following the sale, the insider now owns 150,000 shares in the company, valued at approximately $9,694,500.
+The transaction was disclosed in a filing with the SEC, which is accessible through this link.
+Also, major shareholder August Capital Management Vii, sold 70,000 shares of the firm’s stock in a transaction on Wednesday, July 6th.
+The shares were sold at an average price of $56.57, for a total transaction of $3,959,900.00.
+Following the sale, the insider now owns 72,452 shares in the company, valued at approximately $4,098,609.64.
 The disclosure for this sale can be found here.
-Insiders have sold 193,196 shares of company stock valued at $11,762,380 in the last ninety days.
+In the last quarter, insiders have sold 193,196 shares of company stock worth $11,762,380.
+0.19% of the stock is currently owned by corporate insiders.

 GitLab Inc, through its subsidiaries, develops software for the software development lifecycle in the United States, Europe, and the Asia Pacific.
 The company offers GitLab, a DevOps platform, which is a single application that leads to faster cycle time and allows visibility throughout and control over various stages of the DevOps lifecycle.